 Sausage is included for a boost of protein, and olive oil is used to sautée the bread for nice crispy edges and a good source of healthy fats.

 As a result, this cranberry sausage stuffing is a much healthier option than your traditional Thanksgiving stuffing recipes which are often made with more refined grains, lots of butter, and very few nutrients.
+It’s the perfect option for your Thanksgiving plate.
+Just make extra – you’ll want them to eat with your leftovers!

-Why We Love This Bread and Sausage Stuffing
+Why We Love This Stuffing

 - Great for a Crowd: This homemade Thanksgiving sausage stuffing serves about 12 people.
 Or, you can easily double it to feed an extra large crowd!